wp-plugins/wp-simple-firewall/readme.txt

 == Changelog ==

+= 1.2.0 =

+*	ADDED:		New Feature: **Login Protect**.
+Added 2-Factor Login Authentication for all users and their associated IP addresses.
+*	CHANGED:	The method for processing the IP address lists is improved.
+*	CHANGED:	Improved .htaccess rules (thanks MickeyRoush)
+*	CHANGED:	Mailing method now uses WP_MAIL
+*	CHANGED:	Lot's of code improvements.

 = 1.1.6 =

 *	ADDED:		Option to include Cookies in the firewall checking.

 = 1.1.5 =